ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Methodology

-A core challenge for search agents is ensuring the reliability and efficiency of their reasoning process.
-Even a single suboptimal action, driven by hallucination or misinterpretation, can derail an entire task, regardless of its overall complexity.
-To operate robustly, it is therefore crucial for an agent to possess a degree of meta-cognitive awareness—the ability to assess the utility of its intermediate steps and dynamically adjust its strategy.
-Our work addresses this by instilling a conception of self-correction, enabling a more reflective and adaptive reasoning process that enhances performance across a spectrum of task difficulties.

-To achieve this, we introduce the JUDGE action, a mechanism designed to serve as the agent's instrument for introspection.
+A core challenge for search agents is reliability; a single error can derail an entire task.
+To operate robustly, agents require meta-cognitive awareness to assess the utility of intermediate steps.
+To achieve this, we introduce the \textsc{judge} action, a mechanism designed to serve as the agent's instrument for introspection.
 The \textsc{judge} action converts the agent's reasoning from a static, linear chain into a \emph{dynamic self-correction loop}.

+Instead of physically removing uninformative steps (which might lead to repeating the same errors), we employ a \textbf{soft removal} strategy.
+The agent executes a judgment action to generate a label $j_t$ for the current observation $o_t$.
+This label is appended to the interaction history, serving as a signal that guides the policy to semantically attend to or disregard the preceding information.

-This mechanism does not rely on complex state backtracking, but rather on a simple yet powerful principle: \emph{selective attention to history}.
-The agent learns to disregard uninformative steps when formulating its next action.
-We formalize this by having the policy condition its next action $a_{t+1}$ on a \emph{dynamically assembled} context $\mathcal{C}_t$:
+We formalize this process as follows.
+Let $\tau_{t-1}$ denote the interaction trajectory up to step $t-1$.
+The policy conditions its next action $a_{t+1}$ on the updated context $\mathcal{C}_t$:

-In this formulation, the context $\mathcal{C}_t$ is assembled on-the-fly that $\mathbb{I}(\cdot)$ is the indicator function and $\oplus$ denotes concatenation.
-A favorable judgment appends $o_t$ and enriches the evidence available to the policy.
-An unfavorable judgment omits it, so the next action $a_{t+1}$ is conditioned on $\tau_{t-1}$ alone.
-Repeating this at every step yields a lightweight self-correction loop in which informative observations enter the context and unhelpful ones are filtered out.
+Here, $\oplus$ denotes concatenation.
+In this formulation, the judgment $j_t \in \{\text{'good'}, \text{'bad'}\}$ acts as a \textbf{cognitive filter}.
+A positive judgment reinforces the evidence $o_t$, while a negative judgment marks that $o_t$ is unhelpful, effectively ``blocking" the error path to prevent repeated mistakes.